How to be Calm under pressure

 Everyone makes mistakes and thus resultant pressure is inevitable; the secret ingredient to getting past them is to your calmness.
 Like Anger Management, Pressure Management too is a great area of study.

-New research from the Harvard Business School shows that most of us are wrong go about staying calm the wrong way.
+New research from the Harvard Business School shows that most of us are wrong to go about staying calm the wrong way.
 How many times we see people around us, who welcome the challenge of a crisis.
 Challenges excite them and they perform far better than those who have to try and force themselves to be calm.

 Study author Allison Wood Brooks says, “People have a very strong intuition that trying to calm down is the best way to cope with their anxiety, but that can be very difficult and ineffective.
 When people feel anxious and try to calm down, they are thinking about all the things that could go badly.
 When they are excited, they are thinking about how things could go well.”

 Staying composed, focused, and effective under pressure is all in your mind.
-People who can successfully manage crisis, are also able to channel their emotions into producing the behavior that they want.
+People who can successfully manage the crisis, are also able to channel their emotions into producing the behavior that they want.

 In other words, their anxiety is translated into energy and excitement by them.

 Making a big mistake is surely embarrassing.
 Your boss might yell at you, it might even affect your next performance appraisal but it is highly unlikely to make you lose your job, make you homeless, or any of the other extremely catastrophic thoughts that fuel anxiety and keep you from getting focused.

 - What is the worst that can happen?

 In such a situation two questions you are recommended to ask yourselves: